Laravel-Backpack/basset/readme.md

 ```

 #### Storage Symlink
-The installation command will create the storage symlink in your system and it will also add the command to `composer.json` file, which will most probably make it work on your development/staging/production servers.
+Basset uses the `public` disk to store cached assets in a directory that is publicly-accesible.
+So it needs you to run `php artisan storage:link` to create the symlink.
+The installation command will create ask to run that, and to add that command to your `composer.json`.
+That will most likely make it work on your development/staging/production servers.
 If that's not the case, make sure you create the links manually wherever you need them, with the command `php artisan storage:link`.

 #### Disk
-By default Basset relies on the public disk, you may change it if you want to, but if you stick to the defaults, make sure your disk is properly setup on `config/filsystems.php`, make sure it [looks like the default one](https://github.com/laravel/laravel/blob/10.x/config/filesystems.php#L39-L45).
+By default Basset uses the `public` disk.
+If you're having trouble with the assets not showing up on page, you might have an old Laravel configuration for it.
+Please make sure your disk is properly setup on `config/filsystems.php` - it should look like [the default one](https://github.com/laravel/laravel/blob/10.x/config/filesystems.php#L39-L45).

 ## Usage